coastalscoop/PiLivox/README.md

 The Livox units typically come with an IP address of 192.168.1.1XX (where XX stands for the last two numbers in the serial number).
 In order to communicate with the Livox, you need to set the Raspberry Pi's IP address to be on the same subnet.
 To do this, you can click on **Network Connections** in the top right corner, go to **Advanced Options**, and then click **Edit Connections**.
 Double click on **Wired Connection** and on the **IPv4 Settings** tab change the **Method** to *Static* and add a new connection, making the address **192.168.1.50**, the Netmask **24**, and the Gateway **192.168.1.0**.

+If, however, you need to receive internet and livox data over ethernet then instead keep IPv4 settings as automatic, and manually add a new static IP address.
+This has currently been hard-coded into the startUp.sh script, so that this is set every time the rpi is powered on.

 Save these changes and close.
+## Run the Livox

 Open up a command terminal and navigate back to the livox sample folder: